124th Infantry Regiment (United States): Organization on 25 November 1940

 On 15 December 1941, the 124th was relieved from assignment to the 31st Division.
 On 11 January 1942, it moved to Fort Benning, Georgia, where it was used as an additional demonstration unit for the students of the Infantry School.
 On 1 June 1942, it was assigned to the newly-activated Replacement and School Command, Army Ground Forces.
 It provided a portion of the cadre used to activate the 300th Infantry Regiment, another demonstration unit, on 10 December 1942.
-On 12 October 1943, it departed the Infantry School for Fort Jackson, South Carolina, under the XII and IX Corps, where it was inactivated on 2 March 1944.
+On 12 October 1943, it departed the Infantry School for Fort Jackson, South Carolina, under the XII and IX Corps.
+By the fall of 1943, less than half of the original Florida Guardsmen still remained with the unit.
+Large numbers of men from the regiment were subsequently transferred to the 4th Infantry Division, also at Camp Jackson, and the 30th Infantry Division, at Camp Atterbury, Indiana, while others were sent as individual replacements to the Mediterranean Theater.
+The 124th Infantry was formally inactivated on 2 March 1944.

 The inactivation came as a shock to many in Florida, and the Governor, Spessard Holland, appealed to the Secretary of War that the 124th Infantry be kept in service.
 He stated that "Its inactivation would be a severe blow to morale both in and outside the service and arouse bitterness in the hearts of many of our citizens who have served in it in the past".
-The 124th Infantry was assigned on 5 April 1944 to the 31st Infantry Division and reactivated in Australia with the personnel and equipment from the 154th Infantry Regiment, 31st Infantry Division (activated 20 September 1942 in the Army of the United States), which was concurrently disbanded.
+The 124th Infantry was assigned on 5 April 1944 to the 31st Infantry Division and reactivated in Australia with the personnel and equipment from the 154th Infantry Regiment, 31st Infantry Division (activated 20 September 1942 in the Army of the United States), which was concurrently disbanded; at the time, the former 154th Infantry Regiment was composed of around ten percent Florida Guardsmen.